Affordable Housing Trust Fund

 Landlord Incentive Grants

 Through the Affordable Housing Trust Fund, PartnerTulsa funds landlord incentive programs through grants to community partners.
-Landlord incentives provide rewards and benefits to Gold Star Landlords who provide quality housing opportunities to tenants experiencing barriers to housing, such as a history of eviction.
+Landlord incentives provide rewards and benefits to landlords who provide quality housing opportunities to tenants experiencing barriers to housing, such as a history of eviction.

 Rental Assistance Grants